fahadravian93/GateOfIshtar/c++/doc/ReadMe.md

 ##### 6. Time duration overlapping
 Previously, time duration for “brand” and "Ahri" were overlapping which will result in huge incorrect damage.
-Overlapping durations have been fixed.
+Overlapping duration have been fixed.

 ##### 7. Error handling